 She’s the ideal pick for players who like to make clutch moves rather than stay back and help the team.
 Her abilities allow her to reach unique locations on the maps and play with verticality, which is a core element of the latest map, Icebox.
-She also offers some utility with three smokes that last around 10 seconds.
+She also offers some utility with her smokes.
 Her passive, which allows her to hover after a jump, is another way to create clutch plays.
 Jett is incredibly fun to play but also hard to use to her full potential.
 Jett is most powerful in risky positions, even though she can get killed due to the slightest mistake.

 Sova is a versatile agent, which makes him a valuable asset both in competitive play and unrated matches.
 He can be picked in almost every situation and can fit several playstyles.
 His Recon Bolt reveals every enemy in the radius of his sonar and can discover when the enemies are attacking as soon as the round starts.
 In addition, the three charges of his ultimate can wipe a team when they’re trapped in a choke point by dealing significant damage at long range.

 While Sova was outshined by Skye and Breach at the end of last year, he’s regained his title as the strongest initiator in the game since the start of this year.
 Although Sova received nerfs in Patch 3.0, they’ll force players to use his abilities more carefully but likely won’t discourage them from picking Sova.
 The price of his Shock Dart, Recon Bolt, Owl Drone, and ultimate were all increased following Riot’s goal of favoring gunplay over spamming abilities.

 Contrary to Sage being tirelessly nerfed since VALORANT’s release, Viper has received countless buffs over the last year.
 And now, she has found her place in the meta.
 Although she’s still more powerful on some maps than others, she can be picked in every situation due to her strength in post-plant situations and tools to control areas.